cedlemo/topinambour/README.md

 ## User configuration

-It can be found in the file `$HOME/.config/Topinambour/germinal.css` (Be carefull by default Topinambour use fish as a default shell, if you want to use another one specify it in the germinal.css file)
+It can be found in the file `$HOME/.config/Topinambour/topinambour.css` (Be carefull by default Topinambour use fish as a default shell, if you want to use another one specify it in the topinambour.css file)

 ```css
 *{